 What is the Model Context Protocol?

-Open-sourced by Anthropic in late 2024, the Model Context Protocol (MCP) resolves the fragmented landscape of AI integrations.
-It is a standardized, universal protocol (similar to Language Server Protocol for IDEs, but for LLMs) that connects AI models to data sources and tools.
+Open-sourced by Anthropic in November 2024, the Model Context Protocol (MCP) resolves the fragmented landscape of AI integrations.
+It is a standardized, universal protocol (similar to the Language Server Protocol for IDEs, but for LLMs) that connects AI models to data sources and tools.
+By 2026 it has become the de facto standard for tool use: OpenAI, Google DeepMind, and the major IDE vendors all ship MCP support, and there are thousands of community MCP servers for everything from GitHub and Postgres to Stripe and the local file system.

 Instead of writing bespoke API wrappers for Slack, GitHub, local databases, and the iOS filesystem for every new AI model, you write a single MCP Server.
 Any model acting as an MCP Client can cleanly discover available tools, request data, and execute actions through that server.